Hydrodynamic limit for the non-cutoff Boltzmann equation: Main results

 All the above results concern solutions with Gaussian decay in velocity, that is, they hold in functional spaces of the type $H^N_{x, v}$ for the perturbation $f$ defined in \eqref{eq:def:feps}, which means that $F-\mu \in H^N_{x, v}(\mu^{-1/2})$.
 By developing decay estimates on the resolvents and semigroups of non-symmetric operators in Banach spaces, Gualdani-Mischler-Mouhot~\cite{GMM} proved nonlinear stability for the cutoff Boltzmann equation with hard potentials in $L^1_v L^\infty_x ( \la v \ra^k \mu^{1/2} ), k > 2$, that is, in spaces with polynomial decay in velocity ($f \in L^1_v L^\infty_x ( \la v \ra^k \mu^{1/2} )$ means $F-\mu \in L^1_v L^\infty_x ( \la v \ra^k)$).
 In the same framework, the case of non-cutoff hard potentials was treated in \cite{HTT, AMSY}, and that of non-cutoff soft potentials in \cite{CHJ}.

-The aforementioned results were obtained in Sobolev-type spaces, and very recently Duan, Liu, Sakamoto and Strain~\cite{DLSS} obtained the well-posedness of the Boltzmann equation in Fourier-based spaces $L^1_{\xi}L^\infty_t L^2_x$ in the torus case, which was then extended to the whole space case by Duan, Sakamoto and Ueda in~\cite{DSU2022}, see also \cite{CG} for the whole space case in polynomial weighted spaces.
+The aforementioned results were obtained in Sobolev-type spaces, very recently Duan, Liu, Sakamoto and Strain~\cite{DLSS} obtained the well-posedness of the Boltzmann equation in Fourier-based spaces $L^1_{\xi}L^\infty_t L^2_x$ in the torus case, which was then extended to the whole space case by Duan, Sakamoto and Ueda in~\cite{DSU2022}, see also \cite{CG} for the whole space case in polynomial weighted spaces.
+We also refer to the works \cite{AMSY2,Cao} for recent results on the well-posedness for non-cutoff Boltzmann using De Giorgi arguments.

 In our paper, we establish uniform in $\eps$ estimates for the rescaled non-cutoff Boltzmann equation \eqref{eq:feps_intro}.
-Our result in Theorem~\ref{theo:boltzmann} is similar to \cite{DLSS, DSU2022}, but the proof is quite different.
-We first investigate the semigroup $U^\eps$ associated to the linearized operator $\frac{1}{\eps^2} ( L - \eps v \cdot \nabla_x ) $ appearing in \eqref{eq:feps_intro}.
-We provide boundedness and integrated-in-time regularization estimates for $U^\eps$ (see Proposition~\ref{prop:estimate_Ueps}), as well as for its integral in time against a source $\int_0^t U^\eps(t-s) S(s) \, \d s$ (see Proposition~\ref{prop:estimate_Ueps_regularization}).
+Our result in Theorem~\ref{theo:boltzmann} is similar to the ones in \cite{DLSS, DSU2022}, but the proof is quite different.
+Indeed, thanks to new \emph{integrated-in-time regularization estimates}, we are able to prove the well-posedness of \eqref{eq:feps_intro} using a contraction fixed-point argument in a suitable functional space that takes into account these regularization estimates, which is the main novelty in Theorem~\ref{theo:boltzmann}.
+More precisely, we first investigate the semigroup $U^\eps$ associated to the linearized operator $\frac{1}{\eps^2} ( L - \eps v \cdot \nabla_x ) $ appearing in \eqref{eq:feps_intro}.
+We provide boundedness and integrated-in-time regularization estimates for $U^\eps$ (see Proposition~\ref{prop:estimate_Ueps}), as well as for its integral in time against a source $\int_0^t U^\eps(t-\tau) S(\tau) \, \d \tau$ (see Proposition~\ref{prop:estimate_Ueps_regularization}).
 Together with nonlinear estimates for $\Gamma$ (see Lemma~\ref{lem:nonlinear}), we are then able to take $S$ equal to the nonlinear term $\Gamma(f, f)$ and prove the global well-posedness of mild solutions of \eqref{eq:feps_intro}, namely